lensapp/lens-platform-sdk/integration-test/README.md

 - API_ENDPOINT_ADDRESS, Url to the backend

 You may specify these in .env file in the root of the project (don't commit this file to the repository).

+Note: The Keycloak instance must allow Direct Access Grant so that the test user can fetch token using username/password credentials.